Martin E. Franklin: Business career

 As executive chairman of Jarden, Franklin earned US$44 million in 2013.
 The following year, in 2014, he earned US$118 million, US$110.8 million of which was in shares, with a salary of US$2.2 million.
 He earned US$231 million in total from 2010 through 2014.

 Starting in 2006, Franklin founded a series of Special Purpose Acquisition Companies, initially with Nicolas Berggruen, but also including William Ackman.
 The SPACS enabled companies such as GLG, Prisa, Phoenix Life, Burger King, and Macdermid Specialty chemicals to go public.
 Franklin co-founded Justice Holdings, a shell company on the London Stock Exchange which invested in Burger King.
 Franklin owned 2% in 2012.
 As of 2019, Franklin continues to serve on the Board of directors of Restaurant Brands International, which owns Burger King and Tim Hortons, and Element Solutions Inc.(formerly Platform Specialty Products).

 Platform Specialty Products has made a number of acquisitions, including MacDermid, a chemical company, for US$1.8 billion in October 2013; Arysta LifeScience Limited, an agrochemical company, for US$3.5 billion in October 2014; Agriphar, an agrochemical business, for U$S400 million in October 2014; Chemtura Corporation's AgroSolutions business for US$1 billion in November 2014; OM Group's Electronic Chemicals and Photomasks businesses for US$365 million in June 2015; and Alent plc for US$2.1 billion in July 2015.
 In June 2018, Platform Specialty announced that it had agreed to sell its Agricultural Solutions business, Arysta LifeScience, to UPL Corporation Ltd. For US$4.2 billion.
 In 2019, Platform Specialty changed its name to Element Solutions Inc.

 Franklin co-founded Nomad Foods, a frozen food company which sells products under the Birds Eye and Findus brands, with Noam Gottesman in 2014.
 In April 2015, they acquired Iglo for €2.6 billion, followed by Findus Sverige AB, the continental European operations of Findus Group, for $780.7 million in August 2015; Goodfellas Pizza for US$275 million in January 2018; and Aunt Bessie's for US$281 million in June 2018.

 In October 2017, Franklin, Ashken, and Lillie launched J2 Acquisition Limited, a $1.25 billion acquisition vehicle listed on the London Stock Exchange.
 J2 acquired APi Group, Inc., a market-leading business services provider of safety, specialty, and industrial services, for $2.9 billion, in 2019, at which time the company changed its name to APi Group Corporation.
 The company moved its listing to the NYSE, under the symbol APG, in April 2020.

 In September 2020, Bloomberg reported that Franklin had launched six SPACs which had raised over US$8 billion since 2006.
-Martin commented, during the interview, that "We’re in silly season in SPAC-land" and that "This is going to end badly."
+Franklin commented, during an interview with Bloomberg, that "We’re in silly season in SPAC-land" and that "This is going to end badly."